Penshurst Place: Restoration

+Opening to the public

-By the 19th century, the building was falling into disrepair, but a new occupant in 1818, Sir John Shelley-Sidney, and his son Philip began to restore it.
-The latter was created 1st Baron De L'Isle and Dudley in 1835.
-The 6th Baron, William Sidney (1909–1991), was one of only two men who held both the Victoria Cross and membership of the Order of the Garter; he was created 1st Viscount De L'Isle in 1956.
-To him and to his son, the 2nd Viscount, much of the modern restoration of Penshurst is due, in spite of the house having suffered neglect during World War I. Today, the house and gardens are open to the public.
+The 5th Baron, William Sidney (1909–1991), inherited Penshurst Place in 1945.
+He was one of only two men who held both the Victoria Cross and membership of the Order of the Garter; he was created 1st Viscount De L'Isle in 1956.
+Much of the modern restoration of Penshurst is due to him and to his son, the 2nd Viscount; it had suffered neglect during World War I. Penshurst Place opened to the public in 1946 to help offset the cost of wartime damages.

 Many members of the family are buried or commemorated in the Sidney Chapel at St John the Baptist, Penshurst.

 Main features of the house

 It is possible to see in the house the evidence of occupation over its 670-year history: